-Themistocles Adamopoulos – as is his full name – was born in Alexandria, Egypt, but he was raised in Melbourne, Australia.
-The priest of Freetown, Sierra Leone, who started the “Paradise 4 Kids” community was sharing the stage with the Rolling Stones in the 1960s.
-But then as he says below “Jesus” found him.
+Themistocles Adamopoulos – his actual full name – was born in Alexandria, Egypt, but he was raised in Melbourne, Australia.
+The priest who now lives in Freetown, Sierra Leone, and who started the “Paradise 4 Kids” community, once shared the stage with the Rolling Stones in the 1960s.

-Arriving into Australia before his teens, Themi went to high school in Melbourne.
-Gifted in academics he won a scholarship to Melbourne University where he began a Bachelor of Commerce Degree in 1964.
+Arriving in Australia before his teens, Adamopoulos attended high school in Melbourne.
+Gifted in academics, he won a scholarship to Melbourne University, where he began a Bachelor of Commerce Degree in 1964.

-During the 60s, he became a founding member of a Rock n Roll band called ‘The Flies’, gaining intense popularity in Australia.
+During the 60s, he became a founding member of a rock band called “The Flies,” which became hugely popular all across Australia.

-During these Rock n Roll years, father Themi had what he describes as a “mystical” experience, where he believes he saw Jesus.
-He started searching for God’s path which eventually brought him to the Orthodox Church.
+During these Rock n Roll years, Adamopoulos had what he describes as a “mystical” experience, where he believes he actually saw Jesus.
+He began searching for God’s path, which eventually brought him to the Orthodox church.

-He completed his studies in the USA at Holy Cross, Harvard Divinity School, while he also holds a Master of Theology from Princeton Divinity School, and a PhD from Brown University.
+He completed his studies in the USA at Holy Cross and Harvard Divinity School.
+The distinguished priest also holds a Master of Theology from Princeton Divinity School and a PhD from Brown University.

-When asked why he chose to start an apostolic mission to Sierra Leone, Rev Themi responded “…I thought we could start at the bottom and work our way up”.
+When asked why he chose to start an apostolic mission to Sierra Leone, “Reverend Themi” responded “I thought we could start at the bottom and work our way up.”

-Watch the video below to learn more about the misfortunes of Sierra Leone, even before the Ebola virus outbreak.
+Watch the video below to learn more about the difficulties of living in Sierra Leone, even before the Ebola virus outbreak.

 The Ebola Fight in Sierra Leone